solid-js/solidify/README.md

 # solidify
-Solidify typescript framework for web application
+Solidify typescript framework for robust and modular web applications